 - Naptime — for Little Brave

-- Read Aloud/Quiet Time
+- Read Aloud and Quiet Time

-- Some days we add Art or Poetry teatime if Mom has energy left!
+- Some days we add Art or Poetry teatime if Mom has energy left

-|Trending How to Teach Preschool At Home In 4 Simple Steps
+Trending: How to Teach Preschool at Home in 4 Simple Steps

 Some of the advantages to homeschooling with a routine are that you can dive deeper into subjects when the opportunity presents itself.
 If your kiddos start asking more questions, you can take the time to have a conversation and find out more about the topic you are studying.
 This is great if you are hoping to make connections with your children through homeschooling that go beyond checking subjects off a daily to do list.

 Also, it gives you the chance to handle the interruptions without feeling constantly rushed, something that I have to work hard not to do.
-It is in my nature to rush through my days but using a routine has taught me to slow some things done.
+It is in my nature to rush through my days but using a routine has taught me to slow some things down.
 Like kissing scraped knees or cleaning spilled milk.

 If you have already tried the schedule and felt it didn’t serve your family, I encourage you to try homeschooling with a routine instead.

-This homeschool lifestyle is meant to serve us instead of us becoming a slave to it!
+This homeschool lifestyle is meant to serve us instead of us becoming a slave to it.

-If homeschooling with a routine helps to calm your Mama heart and bring peace to your Home, then the most important things are already taken care of.
+If homeschooling with a routine helps to calm your Mama heart and bring peace to your home, then the most important things are already taken care of.